ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/wednesday/alignment.md

 ---

 **3\.** We are now ready to try an alignment of one of our samples' reads.
-Let's go back to our 03-alignment directory.
+Let's go back to our 03-alignment directory and make an output directory for STAR:

     cd ../03-alignment
+    mkdir I864_S78_star_alignment

 and let's run STAR on just one pair of files.
 Make sure you run this on a compute node using 8Gb of memory.
 It will take about 30 minutes to run (**Again, the command is on multiple lines for readability**):